yggdrasil-network/yggdrasil-network.github.io/configuration.md

     ]
   }

-  # Read timeout for connections, specified in milliseconds.
-If less
-  # than 6000 and not negative, 6000 (the default) is used.
-If negative,
-  # reads won't time out.
-  ReadTimeout: 0
+  # Listen addresses for incoming connections.
+You will need to add
+  # listeners in order to accept incoming peerings from non-local nodes.
+  # Multicast peer discovery will work regardless of any listeners set
+  # here.
+Each listener should be specified in URI format as above, e.g.
+  # tcp://0.0.0.0:0 or tcp://[::]:0 to listen on all interfaces.
+  Listen: [
+    tcp://[::]:xxxxx
+  ]

+  # Listen address for admin connections.
+Default is to listen for local
+  # connections either on TCP/9001 or a UNIX socket depending on your
+  # platform.
+Use this value for yggdrasilctl -endpoint=X. To disable
+  # the admin socket, use the value "none" instead.
+  AdminListen: tcp://localhost:9001

+  # Regular expressions for which interfaces multicast peer discovery
+  # should be enabled on.
+If none specified, multicast peer discovery is
+  # disabled.
+The default value is .* which uses all interfaces.
+  MulticastInterfaces:
+  [
+    .*
+  ]

-  # List of peer encryption public keys to allow or incoming TCP
+  # List of peer encryption public keys to allow incoming TCP peering
   # connections from.
-If left empty/undefined then all connections
+If left empty/undefined then all connections will
-  # will be allowed by default.
+  # be allowed by default.
+This does not affect outgoing peerings, nor
+  # does it affect link-local peers discovered via multicast.
   AllowedEncryptionPublicKeys: []

   # Your public encryption key.
 Your peers may ask you for this to put